Coupled reaction-diffusion equations on adjacent domains: Introduction

 Once presented the results of this paper, we conclude the introduction by relating them with those of other previous works.

 \textbf{Related works and further comments.} The notation $c_a$ used in \eqref{0eq:1.11} stands for \emph{anomalous speed}.
-Such a name has been introduced in \cite{WLL} in the context of some cooperative systems of equations set in the same domain (see also \cite{H} for a system of two coupled Fisher-KPP equations again in the same domain) and reflects the fact that such speed of propagation is greater than both of the Fisher-KPP speeds at which each density would invade its domain if it was isolated - incidentally, this will be also apparent from the construction of $c^*_\infty$ in Section \ref{0section:2.2} (see Proposition \ref{0pr:1.6}\eqref{0pr:1.6.0}).
+Such a name has been introduced in \cite{WLL} in the context of some cooperative systems of equations set in the same domain (see also \cite{H} for a system of two coupled Fisher-KPP equations again in the same domain) and reflects the fact that such speed of propagation is greater than both of the Fisher-KPP speeds at which each density would invade its domain if it was isolated - incidentally, this will be also apparent from the construction of $c^*_\infty$ in Section~\ref{0section:2.2} (see Proposition~\ref{0pr:1.6}\eqref{0pr:1.6.0}).
 Analogously, we have used the notation $c^*_{m,a}$ in \eqref{1eq:1.13}-\eqref{1eq:1.14} for the anomalous speed of propagation arising in the limit $R\to+\infty$ for problem \eqref{2eq:4.0}.

-It turns also out that $c^*_\infty$ coincides with the asymptotic speed of propagation of another system, recently studied in \cite{BCM}, describing the evolution of two densities that represent two parts of a population with different phenotypes.
+It turns also out that $c^*_\infty$ coincides with the asymptotic speed of propagation of another system, recently studied in \cite{MBC}, describing the evolution of two densities that represent two parts of a population with different phenotypes (see also \cite{G18} for the case of $N$ densities).
 Such subpopulations are assumed to compete between each other, and to diffuse and grow each with its own rate.
-A difference with \eqref{1eq:1.1} is that in \cite{BCM} the two densities share the same environment and can mutate from one type to the other.
-The rates of mutation play the role of the exchange coefficients that in our system allow each of the densities to pass to the adjacent domain.
+A difference with \eqref{1eq:1.1} is that in \cite{MBC} the two densities share the same environment and can mutate at every point from one type to the other, with certain rates.
+The mutation plays the same role as the exchange condition in our system, which, however, is only concentrated on the interface between the two domains.
+For this reason, the fact the asymptotic speeds for the two models coincide is far from being obvious.